dagraham/nts-dgraham/README.md

     └── ~ 10
             + a note with no tags 10-1

-As promised, the sorting reflects the _tag_sort_ setting in "cfg.yaml" with _now_, _next_ and _assigned_ at the top, _blue_, _green_ and _red_ in the middle in dictionary sort order and _someday_, _completed_ and _~_ last.
-Note also that within the _assigned_ tags the sorting is in dictionary order with _assigned bob_ followed by _assigned joe_ even though _assigned joe_ occured first in the file.
+  Note also that within the _assigned_ tags, the sorting is in dictionary order with _assigned bob_ followed by _assigned joe_ even though _assigned joe_ occured before _assigned bob_ in the file.

-With the added file, _Path View_ appears as

-    path view
-    └── parent 1
-        └── child 2
-            ├── grandchild.txt 3
-            │       + note a (red, green) 3-1
-            │       + note b (blue, green) 3-2
-            │       + note c (red, blue) 3-3
-            └── tagsort.txt 4
-                    + action required as soon as possible (now) 4-1
-                    + action needed when time permits (next) 4-2
-                    + assigned to joe for action (assigned joe) 4-3
-                    + assigned to bob for action (assigned bob) 4-4
-                    + review from time to time for action (someday) 4-5
-                    + finished but kept for reference (completed) 4-6
-                    + a note with no tags 4-7

-Sorting in this view is dictionary order for sibling nodes but notes are listed in the order in which they occur in the file.
-E.g., the siblings "grandchild.txt" and "tagsort.txt" are in dictionary order but the notes in each of these files are listed in the order in which they occur in the file.

 ### Installation